JCZuurmond/jczuurmond.github.io/_posts/2021-09-24-soda-get-ahead-of-silent-data-issues.md

 It is a topic you can not avoid when working with data: **data quality**.
 It is due to
 [the law of bad data](https://towardsdatascience.com/data-quality-youre-measuring-it-wrong-8863e5ae6491){:target="_blank"}
 \- there is always more of it.
-Bad data is everywhere.
-That is why you have to deal with it.
+You have to deal with bad data.

-[Andrew Ng](https://www.andrewng.org/){:target="_blank"} (co-founder of Coursera, Google Brain, deeplearning.ai, landing.ai) recently started a [data-centric AI competition](https://https-deeplearning-ai.github.io/data-centric-comp/){:target="_blank"}.
+Like [Andrew Ng](https://www.andrewng.org/){:target="_blank"} (co-founder of Coursera, Google Brain, deeplearning.ai, landing.ai) who recently started a [data-centric AI competition](https://https-deeplearning-ai.github.io/data-centric-comp/){:target="_blank"}.
-You want to improve the performance on your machine learning model?
-Focus on engineering your data set because _"high-performance model architectures are widely available"_.
+The motivation for this competition: if you want to improve the performance of your machine learning model, then focus on engineering your data set because _"high-performance model architectures are widely available"_.

 At [GoDataDriven](https://godatadriven.com/){:target="_blank"} we partnered with [Soda](https://soda.io){:target="_blank"} to add a data quality tool to our